jasonrundell/sassyswine/README.md

 Gruntified task runner suite for AngularJS MVC web applications.

-Made with modern browsers in mind (you will have to build your own fallbacks).
+An opinionated development suite.
+Made with modern browsers in mind (no support for older browsers).

 ### Special thanks to [Todd Motto](https://github.com/toddmotto/) for building [FireShell](https://github.com/toddmotto/fireshell) which was what initially unlocked my discovery path into [Grunt](http://gruntjs.com/)!